CorchoForce/pav-front/README.md

 ## Requirements

-To run this repository by yourself you will need to install node.js in your machine and them install all the projects requirements.
+To run this repository by yourself you will need to install node.js, docker and docker-compose in your machine and them install all the projects requirements.
 We will show how to do it in the next step.

 ## How to use